Home - Bookapy Book Preview

 “So, how the hell have you been, you little bugger?
 The rough-neck Marine who couldn’t stand anyone in his room at night?”

 “Tell that to … damn!”
 Anna pulled her hair, her frustration running rampant.
-“What can’t I recall your damn girlfriend’s name?”
+“Why can’t I recall your damn girlfriend’s name?”

 “Girlfriend?” the other three girls sang, an off-key Greek chorus.

 “Oh, sorry.
 Should I not have said that?”
-Anna glanced at him sheepishly, not hiding her smirk.
+Anna glanced at him sheepishly, unsuccessfully hiding her smirk.
 “Stepping on anyone’s toes, am I?”

 “We wish, or rather, they do,” Beks said.
 “I would love to join them, but … there’s little hope of that.”

-“Don’t count yourself out,” Anna said, her previous harsh tone softening.
-“I’ll talk some sense into him, once I figure out what the heck is going on.”
+“Don’t count yourself out,” Anna’s previous harsh tone softening.
+“I’ll talk some sense into him, once I figure out what’s going on.”

 Ty leapt in.
 “In short, we’re on an alien world’s stone age.
 I apparently knew someone from here before, way, way back in the future, though I can’t recall—”

 “Torrol-ro!”
-Anna exclaimed.
+Anna exclaimed, her eyes glittering in recognition.
 “That’s the place.
 You were stationed there for years.”
-Her statement shocked everyone, their jaws falling.
+Her statement shocked everyone, their jaws dropping.

 “Terro who?”
 Tiss said, after several moments.